ProveVis/coqv/coqv_8.6/README.md

 # coqv
-this is the coqv project
+Now, this version is built with regard to the xml protocol of coqtop version 8.6.
+However, it seems our interface works fine with the 8.7 version of coqtop.